GBaghdady/Cuffless-BP-SCI-Data-QC/README.md

 No identifiable patient information is included.

 ### Files
-- `example_data.csv` — Sample dataset used to demonstrate the signal QC pipeline.
+- `Example Data.csv` — Sample dataset used to demonstrate the signal QC pipeline.

 Real patient datasets are not publicly shared due to confidentiality.
 Researchers may request access through the appropriate institutional processes.